chadrem/tribe/README.md

 #### Root

-Well designed applications built with the actor model tend to organize their actors in a tree like structure.
+Well designed actor model applications tend to organize their actors in a tree like structure.
-To encourage this, Tribe has a special built-in actor known as the root actor.
+To encourage this, Tribe has a special built-in actor known as the root actor:
-You should use this actor to spawn all of your application specific actors.

     Tribe.root

+You should use the root actor to spawn all of your application specific actors:

+    class MyActor < Tribe::Actor
+      # Your code goes here.
+    end

+    Tribe.root.spawn(MyActor)

 #### Handlers